six-two/mkdocs-placeholder-plugin/docs/themes.md

 - [readthedocs](/readthedocs/index.html): builtin theme of MkDocs

 Other themes will likely work too.
-If they do not, feel free to fix it (the relevant file is `src/mkdocs_placeholder_plugin/style.py`) and submit a [pull request](https://github.com/six-two/mkdocs-placeholder-plugin/pulls).
+If they do not, feel free to fix it (the relevant files are `src/mkdocs_placeholder_plugin/mkdocs/style.py` and maybe `src/mkdocs_placeholder_plugin/generic/generic_style.py`) and submit a [pull request](https://github.com/six-two/mkdocs-placeholder-plugin/pulls).